austinjhunt/petrinet-webgme-designstudio/README.md

     ![new project](img/new-project.png)
 12. Choose `PetriNetSeed` as the seed in the `Choose an existing seed` dropdown.
 Click create.
     ![project seed](img/project-seed.png)
 13. You should now see a screen that looks like this.
+If you are working on a smaller screen you may not see the full view; you can either zoom out or scroll horizontally to see all components in the view.
 This is the Composition visualization of the ROOT component.
     ![new project ROOT composition view](img/root-composition-view.png)
     The ROOT component basically wraps up everything including the PetriNet metamodel and the specific example model instances that are contained in the `Basic Examples` and `Real Word Examples` PetriNetContainers.